steveabner/MYDFIR-The-Planets-Prestige-Investigation/README.md

 After confirming that the attachment was a ZIP-based archive, I removed the `To Hex` operation from CyberChef and saved the decoded output as `email_attachment.zip`.

-The archive contained a folder named `PuzzleToCoCanDa`, which contained two files:
+The archive contained a folder named `PuzzleToCoCanDa`.
+Initial review showed two visible files, `DaughtersCrown` and `GoodJobMajor`.
+After enabling **Hidden items** in File Explorer, I identified a third file named `Money.xlsx`.

-- `DaughtersCrown`
-- `GoodJobMajor`

 The files were not opened directly.
 Their actual file types and contents still needed to be verified.